 Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.

-Leah (she/they) aims to show up as her most authentic self – warm, engaged, compassionate, and deeply invested in healing – and invites her clients to bring their full selves into session as well.
+Leah (they/she) aims to show up as their most authentic self – warm, engaged, compassionate, and deeply invested in healing – and invites her clients to bring their full selves into session as well.
 She knows therapy to be a space where we can get in touch with our innermost truths as we explore our pain and wounding, as well as our wishes, desires, and longings.
-Leah feels immense gratitude that she gets to offer this space to clients, and co-create an experience where exploration, healing, and growth happen.
+Leah feels immense gratitude that they get to offer this space to clients, and co-create an experience where exploration, healing, and growth can happen.

 Leah primarily works with adults in individual therapy looking to expand their understanding of themselves.
-She enjoys working with those who are motivated to increase their insight and explore where they get stuck.
-Leah creates a therapeutic relationship that is supportive, trusting, and empowering, which helps clients move towards their innate knowing and access the parts of themselves that need to be held and nurtured.
-She works with clients to vulnerably explore their inner world to deepen and expand both self-awareness and self-compassion.
-Leah helps clients notice what is happening for them in the present moment and explore adaptive patterns that show up in how they relate to themselves and others.
-She incorporates both systemic and body awareness, understanding that the systems we exist in are directly linked to our lived experience and that our bodies hold those stories.
-Leah is an LGBTQIA+ affirming and fat-positive therapist and encourages clients to name their experience of her and the therapeutic relationship as it unfolds.
+They enjoy working with those who are motivated to increase their insight and explore where they get stuck in relationship dynamics, including their relationship with themself.
+Leah strives to create a therapeutic relationship that is supportive, trusting, and empowering, which helps clients move towards their innate knowing and access the parts of themselves that need to be held and nurtured.
+She works with clients to vulnerably explore longstanding adaptive patterns and assists in creating space to deepen self-compassion and a sense of choice around these patterns.
+Leah incorporates both systemic and body awareness, understanding that the systems we exist in are directly linked to our lived experience and that our bodies hold those stories.
+They are an LGBTQIA+ affirming, neurodivergent affirming, and fat-positive therapist who encourages clients to name their experience of her and the therapeutic relationship as it unfolds.

 Leah has trained and worked in outpatient settings, as well as in a Partial Hospitalization Program and an Intensive Outpatient Program.
 Her previous work focused on people with serious physical health conditions, their caregivers, and grieving loved ones; eating disorders across the spectrum and body image concerns; life transitions; relational concerns; and people healing from trauma.
 She has experience providing individual, couples, family, and group therapy.